Amazon HQ locations: Similar basics but different vibes

 The only downside, he said, is that "when customers get up to go to the restroom, they don't know where they are when they come back."

+When Amazon announced its plans Tuesday, it said its footprint will extend beyond Crystal City into the adjacent neighborhoods of Pentagon City and Potomac Yard, which have collectively been dubbed "National Landing" by the region's economic development officials.

-Barakat reported from Crystal City, Virginia.
+Barakat reported from Arlington, Virginia.